 - Drink tea in small portions throughout the day, or use tea water for external use and vaginal flush.

-Otherwise, pau d’arco tea can be purchased online or at your local health food store (ask a manager to special order it if it’s not in stock).
+Otherwise, pau d’arco tea can be purchased online or at your local health food store.

-When consumed in high doses,pau d’arco is possibly unsafe and can cause nausea, vomiting, diarrhea, dizziness and internal bleeding.
-If you are using pau d’arco, make sure to keep track of your doses and speak to your health care provider if you notice any of these side effects.
+When consumed in high doses, pau d’arco is possibly unsafe and can cause nausea, vomiting, diarrhea, dizziness and internal bleeding.
+If you use pau d’arco, make sure to keep track of your doses, and speak to your health care provider if you notice any of these side effects.

 Women who are pregnant or breastfeeding should not use pau d’arco because there is not enough information about the safety of these products.